6 most recent publications

 Journal Choice and Publication Costs

-I've added a link to a non-exhaustive working document with information about journals related to my fields (e.g. comparative psychology, behavioural ecology, cognitive biology, child development), including type, impact factor (2019) and publication costs (2020).
-I created this as a lab resource for my current role but am sharing here in case it is also useful for others.
+Below is a link to a non-exhaustive working document that I created as a lab resource and am sharing here for others to access if wished - with information about journals related to my fields (e.g. comparative psychology, behavioural ecology, cognitive biology, child development), including type, impact factor (2019) and

 (4th November 2020)